dtsiedel/ChumTheWaters/README.md

 # ChumTheWaters
-Source for the site chumthewaters.net (visit 45.55.209.137, now that domain has expired)
+Source for the site chumthewaters.net (formerly 45.55.209.137, now dead for (presumably) ever)